hytechclub/cs-101/Conditionals/ConditionalExercises.md

-# Conditional Statements Challenges - Number Guessing
+# Conditional Exercise - Number Guessing
 Challenges 1-3 build on each other, so do not create three separate programs.
+Start with a new C# project, and complete the activity in the `Main` method.

 ## Part 1 - Just an `if`
 1. Ask the user to guess a number between 1 and 10